smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 ![_config.yml]({{ site.baseurl }}/images/choosing-a-datastructure-wall-labels-horiz.png)

 Note that we are interested in the walls between two cells, so we don't care about the walls that surround the maze.
-Those will always be closed.
-We include the walls at the right and bottom edges of the maze because it makes finding the wall between a given set of cells easy.
+We include the walls at the right and bottom edges of the maze in our numbering because it makes finding the wall between a given set of cells easy.
 We never actually use those values.

 To represent the walls, we only need a vector of bits `walls` where 0 represents a passage between two cells and 1 represents a wall.